cosmos/cosmos-sdk/STABLE_RELEASES.md

 maintainable SDK possible which often entails fundamental changes to the SDK's architecture design, rearranging and/or renaming packages as well as reducing code duplication so that we maintain common functions and data structures in one place rather than leaving them scattered all over the code base.
-However, once a release is published, the priority is to minimise the risk caused by changes not strictly required to fix qualifying bugs; this tends to be correlated with minimising the size of such changes.
+However, once a release is published, the priority is to minimise the risk caused by changes that are not strictly required to fix qualifying bugs; this tends to be correlated with minimising the size of such changes.
 As such, the same bug may need to be fixed in different ways in stable releases and `master` branch.